termicio/MRI_kiwi_image_analysis/README.md

 ## Usage

-Run the `polaczenie_projekt.ipynb` notebook in a Jupyter environment.
+Run the `main.ipynb` notebook in a Jupyter environment.
 Place input files in `files/` and inspect outputs in `generated_files/`.
 Adjust parameters at the top of the notebook if needed.